freenas/freenas-docs/userguide/storage.rst

 the key, the data on the disks is inaccessible.
 Check the :guilabel:`Confirm` box then click :guilabel:`Ok`.

-.. warning:: Refer to the warnings in :ref:`Encryption` before enabling encryption!
+.. warning:: Refer to the warnings in :ref:`Managing Encrypted Pools` before enabling encryption!
 Be aware that this form of encryption will be replaced by OpenZFS native encryption in a future version.
 Pools created with the current encryption mechanism will need to be backed up and destroyed in order to be recreated with native encryption when it becomes available.

 In the :guilabel:`Available Disks` section, check the boxes for the disks to add to the pool.
 Click :guilabel:`Filter disks by name` or